arnavv06/2410110071_capstoneProject/README.md

 * **[TODO] Step 8: Build the Multi-Agent Graph**
   * involves connecting all three nodes into a single LangGraph pipeline so the debate flows from one agent to the next.
 * **[TODO] Step 9: Run a demo**
-  * involves making a small demo where the user enters a claim and sees the final decision report.
+  * involves making a small demo jupyter notebook where the user enters a claim and sees the final decision report.
 * **[TODO] Step 10: Final Documentation & Testing**
-  * involves final polishing: documentation, sample outputs testing etc.
+  * involves final polishing: documentation, main.py, sample outputs testing etc.

 ## Conclusion: